Salihler/ChangeNetwork/README.md

 ## Deployment

 To deploy this project run.
-WMI is only supports windows platforms.
+WMI is only supported on windows platforms.

 ```bash
   dotnet publish -r win-(version) -o (your-publish-directory)